canonical/snapcraft/docs/upload-your-snap.md

 ### Revisions

-Each time you release a snap, the store will assigned a revision number to it, starting at 1.
+Each time you release a snap, the store will assign a revision number to it, starting at 1.
 This revision number will be incremented each time you push a new version of your snap.